Karamoja Travel Guide

 The northeastern border of the Karamoja plateau is defined by a string of volcanic mountains that include Mount Morungole, Mount Moroto, and Mount Kadam.
 On the western border of the region lies Mount Napak that’s known for being the port to Karamoja.

 The mountains are inhabited by the original inhabitants of the plateau that flied into the mountains during the migration of the Karimojong.
-In the north live the ik-people and the Tepeth in central and south but each with their own believes and traditions.
-Small scale organisations are organising guided hikes whereby you will be able to experience the uniquely build homesteads, gardens, breathtaking views, caves, valleys, animals and forests.
+In the north life the Ik and the Tepeth in central and south but each with their own believes and traditions.

 Africa’s most scenic national park